Zhiyi-Zhao/Computational_biology_WUR/README.md

 | | - Preservation of hydrated state | |
 | | - Works on large range of sample types (incl. very large proteins) |  |

-- Why search for similar structures?
+### Why search for similar structures?
   1. Find homologs with low sequence similarity
   2. Explore protein evolution: similar protein folds can support different functions
   3. Identify conserved core elements to model related proteins of unlnown structure

+**VAST**: Vector Alignment Search Tool, search by structure

 # 14 Protein Structure Modelling and Quality Check
-- Why protein structure prediction?\
+### Why protein structure prediction?
 We have an experimentally determined atomic structure for only a small fraction of the known protein sequences.
 Modelling is a quick and cheap way to explore protein structures and functions.

-- Why structure comparison?
+### Why structure comparison?
 - To understand structure-function relationship;
 - To study the evolution of many key proteins(structure is more conserved)

-- AlphaFold2's Deep Learning algorithm
+### AlphaFold2's Deep Learning algorithm
 1. Compare input sequence to databases; MSA and align with structural database;
 2. Neural network for refinement;
 3. Construct and evaluate models